EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### [Media Luna Beach](https://maps.app.goo.gl/F4SFrz3tHc8P6uxL6)
 If you rent a car or a golf cart (we recommend it), drive to this beach which was recommended to us by Amanda at the Vieques Guesthouse.
 The road is quite bad and you'll need some driving skills here (especially with a golf cart, a car should be totally fine), but it is absolutely worth it!
 And this is a fun drive.

-Because the beach is difficult to reach, it is totally empty and absolutely stunning!
+Media Luna Beach is a hidden gem with golden sands and turquoise waters.
+And because the beach is difficult to reach, it is totally empty and absolutely stunning!

 ![medialuna]()

 {:.no_toc}
 ### [Esperanza Beach]()